 I want you to know you’re not alone.
 I’ve experienced perinatal depression firsthand and listened as other women shared their stories of courage and hope.
 There is help.
 Your child and family deserve a whole, healthy, and well version of you, and you deserve to feel better.

-If you’re in the San Francisco area and need help managing your depression or other mood disorder during and after pregnancy, please reach out to us.
-We’d love to help.
+Need help managing your depression or other mood disorder during and after pregnancy?

 Please talk to your healthcare professional, if you think you might be experiencing depression or another mood disorder.
 If you’re having suicidal thoughts or feelings, get help immediately.